3dcitydb/importer-exporter/impexp-client/resources/doc/README.txt

 the @citydbName@ version @citydbVersion@.
 It allows for high-performance loading and extracting 3D city model data.

-* Full support for CityGML versions 2.0.0 and 1.0.0
+* Full support for CityGML versions 2.0 and 1.0
+* Support for CityJSON 1.0
 * Support for CityGML Application Domain Extensions (ADEs) through software extensions
-* Support for Oracle Locator/Spatial and PostgreSQL/PostGIS
+* Support for PostgreSQL/PostGIS and Oracle Locator/Spatial
 * Reading/writing CityGML instance documents of arbitrary file size
 * Export of KML/COLLADA/glTF models including tiling schemas for visualization and interactive exploration of large city models